lighthurst/git-workflow-starter/README.md

 3. Under "Bypass list", add your GitHub App
 4. Save

-Now semantic-release can push version commits and tags to `main`.
+Now the release tool can push version commits and tags to `main`.

 ---